UMM-CSci-3601-S20/it-3-caymanislandsolympicathletes2016/README.md

    their downloads folder.
 At the moment, this file does not have the `.pdf` extension at the end.
 To fix this, you'll need to change the `savePDF()` method in the `client/src/app/home/home.component.ts` file.
+3. 🐚🐚 in `server/src/main/java/umm3601/notes/NoteController.java`, the
+   methods `editNote()` and `deleteNote()` will throw an exception if the path parameter `:id` isn't formatted like a Mongo ID (for example, if it isn't a hex string or if it's got the wrong number of digits).
+This will cause a `500 Internal Server Error`.

+## API

+🐚🐚 The server's API is a bit weird in places.
+A full description of the API is can be found in [HTTP_API.md](HTTP_API.md).

 ## Deployment